Skip to main content

 d42-netflow-collector-windows-v100.exe -h https://yourdevice42url -u D42UserName -p D42Password

-This will start the listener on port 2055 (unless a different port is specified) and will begin collecting the data sent to this device from your NetFlow-enabled devices.
-Ensure you've pointed your switches and/or other NetFlow-enabled devices you are using at this NetFlow collector.
-Each device's NetFlow output should be the IP address of the server you have running the Device42 NetFlow collector.
+This starts the listener on port 2055 (unless a different port is specified) and begins collecting data sent to this device from your NetFlow-enabled devices.
+Ensure you've pointed your switches and other NetFlow-enabled devices at this NetFlow collector.
+Each device's NetFlow output should be the IP address of the server running the Device42 NetFlow collector.

 Standalone NetFlow Collector Options

-The following options are available to augment the behavior of d42-netflow-collector-windows-v100.exe
+The following options are available to modify the behavior of d42-netflow-collector-windows-v100.exe:

 Click to expand the code block